YassineAjallal/devchain/README.md

     cd backend
     python manage.py runserver
     ```
+10. Access the application via your web browser at [http://localhost:8000](http://localhost:8000).

 ## Usage
 1. Register an account or log in if you already have one.